-Main Issue Related to Public Safety and Emergency Services
+Most Important Issue Related to Public Safety and Emergency Services

-All of these programs are vital to our district.
-CB8 maintains a close working relationship with the 19th Precinct, Manhattan North, the Central Park Precinct, and the 114th Precinct, which serves Roosevelt Island from Queens.
-CB8 continues to be concerned about bike enforcement and the number of scams and fraud against the elderly and vulnerable as well as Grand Larceny and Pedestrian Safety cases.
+All of the above.
+Community Board 8 Manhattan maintains a close working relationship with the 19th Precinct, Manhattan North, the Central Park Precinct, and the 114th Precinct, which serves Roosevelt Island from Queens.
+CB8M continues to be concerned about bike enforcement and the number of scams and fraud against the elderly and vulnerable as well as Grand Larceny and Pedestrian Safety cases.
+The Board is concerned about the rise of violent crimes in the district.

-Community District Needs Related to Policing and Crime
+Community District Needs Related to Public Safety and Emergency Services